kroxiksut/django-152fz-consent/docs/cookies/en/presentation.md

 - option for notification of re-consent;
 - text preset;
 - mobile overrides for variant and texts;
-- banner position on computers and mobile devices;
+- banner position on desktop and mobile devices;
 - color preset;
 - custom colors for key surfaces and buttons;
-- internal and intersectional margins;
+- inner and inter-section spacing;
-- dimming transparency;
+- overlay opacity;
 - visibility of the close button;
 - banner behavior after user selection;
 - blocking mode until the first explicit choice;
-- displaying the opt-out button and individual actions in the mobile version;
+- showing the opt-out button and individual actions in the mobile version;
 - connecting a custom cookie settings page template.

 ## Basic Display Options